1. Populism, Citizenship, European Integration

 5.3.
 Social rights

-According to Rodrik’s Trilemma, international economic integration can be combined either with mass politics (Global Federalism) or territorial sovereignty (Golden Straitjacket), but not with both.
+According to Rodrik’s Trilemma87, international economic integration can be combined either with mass politics (Global Federalism) or territorial sovereignty (Golden Straitjacket), but not with both.
 But European political integration appears to attempt exactly that.
-As a consequence, state functions have been scaled upwards to the supranational level, downwards to the regional level, and outwards to the private sphere.
-Neil Brenner argued that the objective of state rescaling was to enhance international economic competitiveness by permitting the concentration of economic activity in certain regions, thus leading to growing socio-economic differences across the state territory.
+As a consequence, state functions have been scaled upwards to the supranational level, downwards to the regional level, and outwards to the private sphere.88 Neil Brenner89 argued that the objective of state rescaling was to enhance international economic competitiveness by permitting the concentration of economic activity in certain regions, thus leading to growing socio-economic differences across the state territory.

 Finally, the transition from the national welfare state to the competition state has recast social rights as equal opportunity rather than social solidarity.
 The result is the fragmentation of the working class and its replacement by atomized individual consumers.
 In the workfare regime, the urban has re-emerged as the primary scale of capital accumulation in the global market.
 As a consequence, inhabitants of urban spaces often have better access to education, employment, public services, and to extra-parliamentary ways of influencing political decisions, than rural citizens.
 In the liberal view, growing levels of socio-economic polarization are perceived unproblematic as long as high levels of consumption among the “creative” and “financial” classes offsets workers’ declining consumption.
 In short, social rights are individualized and differentiated according to the productivity of the citizen, while the costs for acquiring the skills for economic success are increasingly privatized.